faheemmalik11/Adobe_Coldfusion_Installation/README.md

 sudo apt update && sudo apt upgrade -y
 ```

-If you are interested in automatic updates for Ubuntu Server, you can use the following command to set that up.
+If you are interested in automatic updates for Ubuntu Server, you can use the following command for set up.

 ```sh
 sudo apt install unattended-upgrades